LordAlucard90/Angular-Tutorial/12 - Course Project/reame.md

 ### ViewChild

-It is possile to read the content of an input from `ShoppingEditComponent`:
+It is possible to read the content of an input from `ShoppingEditComponent`:
 ```angular2html
 <!-- ... -->
 <div class="col-sm-5 form-group">